Manifest

 formatter.pgFormatter

-This section is for configuring the pg_format
+This section is for configuring the pg_format tool that tapestry

 uses for formatting the rendered SQL files.